Kyrgyzstan – Top 10 Places to see

 Kyrgyzstan is one of the most beautiful countries in Central Asia.
-Top ten places to travel in Kyrgyzstan include gorgeous wild mountain pastures inhabited by modern semi-nomads living in summer yurts, as well as large alpine lakes dotting a landscape characterized by charming villages.
-The cities are Soviet planned with some modern buildings and diverse population.
+Our list of top ten places to see in Kyrgyzstan includes gorgeous wild mountain pastures inhabited by modern semi-nomads living in summer yurts, as well as large alpine lakes dotting a landscape characterized by charming villages.
+The cities are Soviet planned with some modern buildings and a diverse population.
 It’s these contrasts that make the country such a rewarding one to travel within.

 Tourism is a community affair and you can often sleep in the homes of local people and share the delicious local cuisine with them.
 Souvenirs are mostly handmade from ecologically sound, homemade materials such as felt, wood and leather.
 You can buy local products safe in the knowledge that you are contributing to the local economy.

 #1 Issyk Kul Lake

 Issyk-Kul means “hot lake” translated from Kyrgyz.
 It is a salty and mineral rich lake that does not freeze even in the coldest of winters.
 More than a hundred rivers flow into lake yet not one of them flows out.
 It is the second largest mountain lake in the world, located at an altitude of 1607 meters and at its maximum, a depth of 668 meters.
 To give you an idea of the scale of the lake, it takes about nine hours to circumnavigate by car.
 If you take a tour of Issyk Kul, why not stop at Balykchy, Bokonbaevo, Barskon, or Cholpon Ata?
 Wherever you stop, you can’t fail to notice the stunning backdrop.
 Issyk Kul is surrounded by the Ala -Too Mountains, part of the Tian Shan range.
 There are several local legends about how the lake appeared, but we won’t spoil the surprise.